RobertChrist/under-construction.robertchrist.com/README.md

 Each component in this repository includes deployment scripts and example config files you can use for reference.
 I suggest cloning this repository, then modifying it to meet the requirements of the CI/CD and secret management pipeline of your choice.
   * All components in the [`/src`](/src) folder use .env files symlinked to a nonexistent Secrets directory.
 Replace these symlinks with .env files of your own, using the provided .env.example files for reference.
   * [`/infra/provider.tf`](/infra/provider.tf) defines the terraform state file, and cloud credentials files to exist in the nonexistent secrets folder.
 Replace these with your own provider credentials and desired tfState location/backend, then run `terraform init`.
   * `/infra/secrets.auto.tfvars` - Is a smylink to a file to the nonexistent Secrets directory with the same path.
-Replace this file by with a new auto.tfvars file using [`/infra/variables.tf`](/infra/variables.tf) as a reference.
+Replace this file with a new auto.tfvars file using [`/infra/variables.tf`](/infra/variables.tf) as a reference.

 ## Source Files
 All project source files are found in the project's [/src](/src) folder.